md-naim-hassan-saykat/bapil/reports/BAPIL_Executive_Summary_v1.md

 The **Bangladesh AI Policy & Innovation Lab (BAPIL)** is proposed as an independent, multidisciplinary research framework for exploring how AI and data-driven technologies can support evidence-based policymaking, responsible AI governance, digital government, institutional learning, and national innovation.
 BAPIL is not proposed as a policymaking authority.
 Rather, it is envisioned as a research, policy-intelligence, and collaboration platform that can develop methodologies, governance frameworks, technical prototypes, and knowledge resources for use by policymakers, researchers, universities, industry, civil society, and development partners [1, 3, 5, 7, 17, 21, 24, 25].

-The framework is designed to complement—not duplicate—existing national institutions and initiatives.
+The framework is designed to complement existing national institutions and initiatives rather than duplicate them.
 Its purpose is to help bridge the gap between AI research, government decision-making, public-sector modernization, Bangla-language technology, and responsible innovation.

 ## Core Proposition